How to choose the best Fins

 Other Common Features

 Vents are quite common on fins are quite often seen just below the foot pocket where there is little water flow over the fin.
-Without a vent you end up just trying to push the water around without is created any propulsion for you.
+Without a vent, you end up just trying to push the water around without is created any propulsion for you.
 The vent allows this water to pass through the blade, reducing effort and drag on the fin.

 Perforated / Vented Foot Pockets

 Foot pockets have a tendency of sealing around your boot or foot during use which is fine whilst you are diving but breaking the seal and vacuum behind it when taking your fins off can be difficult.
-By perforating or venting the foot pocket air and water can get in around the foot to prevent that seal and vacuum forming.
+By perforating or venting the foot pocket air and water can get in around the foot to prevent that seal and vacuum from forming.

-As an additional bonus it can also help to reduce the parachute effect of water flowing into the foot pocket and reducing efficiency.
+As an additional bonus, it can also help to reduce the parachute effect of water flowing into the foot pocket and reducing efficiency.